 - Cinnamon.
-A pinch of aromatic cinnamon goes a long way in adding a subtle sweet note to this chili.
+A pinch of cinnamon goes a long way in adding a subtle sweet note to this chili.

 - Cumin.
 Ground cumin is such a flavorful, pungent spice that’s absolutely essential to many different types of cuisines, including Mexican and Mediterranean.

 - Cacao powder.
 Sounds unusual, I know.
 But cacao powder (unsweetened) adds major depth and rich flavor to this chili.
 It really makes all the difference!
 Just be sure you’re using high quality powder – not the majorly processed, sweetened stuff.

 We mentioned above that fresh poblano pepper is an essential ingredient in this pinto bean chili.
 To prep it for this recipe, we oven-roast it to develop the smoky, caramelized flavors, then remove the skin.

 To do so, lightly oil and salt a whole poblano pepper.
 Pop it in a 400˚ oven for about 15 minutes, until the skin is slightly blistered and the pepper is fork tender.
 Remove from the oven and let cool until you can handle without burning yourself!

 Slice the pepper in half lengthwise and use a spoon to remove the seeds and inner membrane.
 Then, turn the pepper over and remove the skin.
 It should peel off easily.
 Slice and dice the pepper before adding to your recipe as usual!

 While spices and herbs add plenty of flavor to this chili, beans, potatoes and mushrooms add heartiness.

 Pinto beans are our legume of choice in this chili.
 They hold up well even after simmering for hours, and they add plenty of texture.